alecjprobst/SlimeVRMotherboard/README.md

 ![Images/IMU Wiring.jpg](Images/IMU%20Wiring.jpg)

 Solder the wires as shown below.
 Generally it is easier to solder to the PCB first then the IMU but this may be personal preference.
-Cut the excess wire after soldering
+Cut the excess wire after soldering.
+Note: the AD0 wire is missing in the two pictures below and is required.

 ![Images/IMU Soldering 1.jpg](Images/IMU%20Soldering%201.jpg)